 3. Meanwhile, the defense will stand behind their wicket and attempt to catch the cup with one hand if it gets knocked off.
 They are not allowed to touch the disk until it has completely gone across the wicket line.

-We saw some kids playing with sticks from a tree and sticking them in sand.
+We saw some kids playing with sticks from a tree and sticking them in the sand.